 Flecki, my little white family dog (a Maltese), first got to know everyone on the trial day and checked out who he gets pats or treats from (or both @Leefke!).

-In fact, he got quite a few of them and was quite disappointed the next few times that he was not fed continuously.
-But all in all he likes it.
+In fact, he got quite a few of them and was quite disappointed the next few times that he wasn't being fed continuously.
+All in all, though, he likes it.
 And he has his own little area in the support room right under the palm tree.

 What do you do when you're not helping our customers?

-During the time when I am neither employed RAIDBOXES nor freelance, I am mainly a creative Münster family man.
-Spending Quality Time with my family - and preferably as much of it as possible outside - recharges my batteries.
-This is the most important "pastime" for me.
+In the time when I'm neither working for RAIDBOXES nor freelancing, I'm mainly a creative Münster family man.
+Spending quality time with the family - and preferably as much of it as possible outside - recharges my batteries.
+That is the most important "pastime" for me.

-My interests all go towards the digital age and how to combine the digital with the analogue.
-That's why Augmented Reality, for example, is a topic that fascinates me.
-If I had to name concrete hobbies, that would be everything that has to do with film.
-And recently - thanks to the RAIDBOXES sponsored membership of the Urban Sports Club - I've also started doing sports and fitness again.
-But first and foremost, photography and digital image editing.
-Years ago, under the name Münster-Foto, I joined forces with a few photographers and digital artists to realize projects together - at that time even partly in the darkroom with 35mm film.
+My interests all go towards the digital age and how you can combine the digital with the analogue.
+That's why augmented reality is a topic that fascinates me.
+If I had to name specific hobbies, it would be everything that has to do with film.
+And then recently - thanks to the membership at the Urban Sports Club sponsored by RAIDBOXES - sports & fitness again.
+But first and foremost there is photography and digital image editing.
+Under the name Münster-Foto I got together with a few photographers and digital artists years ago to realize projects together - at that time even partly in the darkroom with 35mm film.

-Due to the fact that almost everyone involved now has families and many of them are no longer in Münster, it has fallen asleep.
-Whenever I can, I still go out and shoot photos or edit pictures from my own archive in Photoshop.
-Some of them are then also under www.muenster-foto.de to see.
-Recently, I have been travelling with my new 360-degree camera and am testing how the digital results can be transferred to the analogue world.
+Since almost all of the participants have families and many are no longer in Münster, this has pretty much fallen asleep.
+Whenever I can, I still go out and take photos or edit pictures from my own archive in Photoshop.
+Some of them can be seen at www.muenster-foto.de.
+Lately I've been out and about with my new 360-degree camera, testing how the digital results can be transferred to the analog world.